pure-data/externals-howto/README.rst

 | — (signal)   | ``gensym("signal")``    | ``&s_symbol``    |
 +--------------+-------------------------+------------------+

 Other selectors can be used as well.
-The receiving class has to provide a method for a specific selector or for “anything”, which is any arbitrary selector.
+The receiving class must provide a method for a specific selector or for “anything”, which is any arbitrary selector.